-Board committees: Audit; Compensation; Nominating and
+Director since: December 2020 Board committees: Audit; Compensation; Nominating and Corporate Governance

-Corporate Governance

-Other public company directorships:
+Other public company directorships: biote Corp.
+(Nasdaq: BTMD)

-- Served as Executive Vice President, Chief Financial Officer of Apria, Inc., a leading provider of integrated home healthcare equipment and related services in the United States, from March 2013 through October 2022.

-Served as Chief Financial Officer-Americas for SITEL Worldwide Corporation, a global leader in business processing outsourcing, from 2010 - Served as a Partner of Tatum LLC, a national executive services firm, from 2004 to 2010 and as a Director from 2008 to 2010 and provided interim and permanent Chief Financial Officer services for companies contracted with Tatum LLC including Life Masters Supported Selfcare and RelaDyne.
-From 1999 to 2002, Chief Financial Officer of Caliber Collision Centers. - Earlier career in progressively more responsible roles with CB Richard Ellis, including as Executive Vice President-Global Marketing and Integration and Executive Vice President-Global Chief Accounting Officer. - Served on the board and chaired the Audit Committee of EverDriven Technologies, a leading private-equity-backed technology-enabled alternative student transportation company, through February 2024. - Currently serves on the board and the Audit Committee of biote Corp., a provider of curriculum and clinical training program with state-of-the-art training facility.
+- Served as Executive Vice President, Chief Financial Officer of Apria, Inc., a leading provider of integrated home healthcare equipment and related Served as Chief Financial Officer-Americas for SITEL Worldwide Corporation, a global leader in business processing outsourcing, from 2010 - to 2013. - Served as a Partner of Tatum LLC, a national executive services firm, from 2004 to 2010 and as a Director from 2008 to 2010 and provided interim and permanent Chief Financial Officer services for companies contracted with Tatum LLC including Life Masters Supported Selfcare and RelaDyne.
+From 1999 to 2002.
+Chief Financial Officer of Caliber Collision Centers. - Earlier career in progressively more responsible roles with CB Richard Ellis, including as Executive Vice President-Global Marketing and - Integration and Executive Vice President-Global Chief Accounting Officer.
+Served on the board and chaired the Audit Committee of EverDriven Technologies, a leading private-equity-backed technology-enabled - alternative student transportation company, through February 2024. - Currently serves on the board and the Audit Committee of biote Corp., a provider of curriculum and clinical training program with state-of-the-art training facility.